thu-vis/libsampling/README.md

 [13] A. Coraddu, L. Oneto, A. Ghio, S. Savio, D. Anguita, and M. Figari.
 Machine learning approaches for improving condition-based maintenance of naval propulsion plants.
 Proceedings of the Institution of Mechanical Engineers, Part M: Journal of Engineering for the Maritime Environment, 230(1):136–153, 2014.

 [14] B. A. Johnson and K. Iizuka.
 Integrating OpenStreetMap crowdsourced data and landsat time-series imagery for rapid land use/land cover (LULC) mapping: Case study of the laguna de bay area of the philippines.
 Applied Geography, 67:140–149, 2016.

 [15] Y. Lecun, L. Bottou, Y. Bengio, and P. Haffner.
 Gradient-based learning applied to document recognition.
 Proceedings of the IEEE, 86(11):2278– 2324, 1998.

-[16] R.G.Andrzejak,K.Lehnertz,F.Mormann,C.Rieke,P.David,andC.E.
+[16] R. G. Andrzejak, K.Lehnertz, F. Mormann, C. Rieke, P. David, and C.E.
 Elger.
-Indications of nonlinear deterministic and finite-dimensional struc- tures in time series of brain electrical activity: Dependence on recording region and brain state.
+Indications of nonlinear deterministic and finite-dimensional structures in time series of brain electrical activity: Dependence on recording region and brain state.
 Physical Review E, 64(6):061907, 2001.

 [17] D. Dua and C. Graff.
 UCI machine learning repository, 2017.